0100101101011010/food/_pages/calculator.md

 #### Sweet Potato

 \* Sweet potato cooking times are more size-dependent than weight-dependent.
+Pierce skins in several places with a fork or toothpick before pressure cooking.
 You can slice larger sweet potatoes in half to effectively reduce their circumference and reduce cooking time.

 | Circumference: | 6 inch | 8 inch | 10 inch | 12 inch |
 |--|--|--|--|--|